AnthonyCxx/Notes-and-Writeups/Python/GUI/Introduction to PyQt5.md

 [_QMainWindow_](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QMainWindow.html) is a special class that inherits from the _QWidget_ class and is meant to be used as the basis of a window that can then be built upon.

-I know the main window looks exactly the same now, but trust me later on you will really want to use _QMainWindow_ as the basis.
+I know the main window looks exactly the same now, but later you'll see how _QMainWindow_'s methods allow you to do more than a normal widget.
 ```Python
 from PyQt5.QtWidgets import QApplication, QMainWindow